-Follows on chronologically from the Exemplary volume, and is a companion to the Performed volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
+This is the second part of the third of four volumes associated with the Hercules Project, all arising from the 2013 and 2017 conferences, with some additional commissioned chapters.
+These volumes are to appear in the Brill series Metaforms: Studies in the Reception of Classical Antiquity over 2020 and 2021.
+The Modern Hercules follows on chronologically from the Exemplary volume, and is a companion to the Performed volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
 It considers screen adaptations of the hero, from the TV-screen to the cinema-screen to the video-game screen.
-Part 1 considered contemporary art, children’s literature, cartoons, political and commercial discourses.
+Part 1 considered literature, children’s literature and political discourses.

 Overview of contents with links to abstracts

 PART 2: From Image to Screen

 For the Younger Viewer?

 Eran Almagor, Asterix as the New Hercules?
 The Twelve Tasks of Asterix

 Patricia Salzman-Mitchell and Jean Alvares, Hercules’ Self-fashioning on Screen: millennial concerns and political dimensions